PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Conclusions

 \section{Conclusions}

 As seen in the numerical results, \textsc{spgl1} and \textsc{nesta} are among some of the top performing solvers available for basis pursuit denoising problems.
 We have therefore made use of Nesterov's accelerated proximal gradient method in our algorithm \textsc{nesta}-\textsc{lasso} and shown that updating the prox-center leads to improved results.
-Through our experiments, we have shown that using \textsc{nesta}-\textsc{lasso} in the Pareto root-finding method leads to results comparable to the results given by currently available state-of-the-art methods.
+Through our experiments, we have shown that using \textsc{nesta}-\textsc{lasso} in the Pareto root-finding method leads to results comparable to those of currently available state-of-the-art methods.
+Moreover, \textsc{parnes} performs consistently well in all our experiments.